aidandang/mern-backend-server-template/README.md

 # mern-backend-server-template
-a MongoDB, Express and Node.js server template
+A MongoDB, Express and Node.js server template